BU-CS320/Spring-2019/assignments/week8/README.md

 * no tests are posted yet
 * As before, Lang3 should evaluate left to right, and assignment retuns the value assigned.
 For insatance `(x := 2) + x` should eval to `4`
 * Some hint files have been added [Lang1ParserHint](src/parser/Lang1ParserHint.hs), [Lang3Hint](src/lang/Lang3Hint.hs)

-There were some small types:
+There were some small typeos:
 in Lang2.hs
 ```
 showFullyParen (Print b)         = "print(" ++ show b ++ ")"